I continue this series on Harry Dent from two previous articles, here and here.

 See here for more details.

-See here, here, here and here for our track record.
+See here for the comprehensive track record.

 (2) The Market Forecaster newsletter provides forecasts for the U.S. and emerging markets (excluding Russia).